 Any data amount from 1GB to unlimited

 Of course, the way you customise your plan will impact the monthly cost.
 For example, a 3-month plan for a new iPhone will have a huge monthly cost, unless you choose to set your upfront cost to the maximum to bring your monthly costs back down.
 Essentially, this flexibility lets you find the perfect balance to suit your current budget, your monthly budget and your data needs.
+For example, as of February 2021 a new iPhone 12 on a 3-month contract where you pay £500 up front will cost you 147.34 a month, with 90GB of data.
+Which is pretty pricey!

-That said, you may find O2’s pre-built plans are not only perfectly sufficient but better value too.
+You may find O2’s pre-built plans are not only perfectly sufficient but better value too.
 You can also add a bolt-on to your plan for an extra boost in minutes, texts or data whenever you need.
 But as O2 charges airtime and handsets separately, you also have the freedom to change your data allowance every month.
 Other bonuses include O2 priority access which lets you book tickets before general sale and gives you perks at O2 venues.

 Device finance options